Skip to main content

 Have you ever been determined to find happiness against all odds?

-This uplifting Tony Award-winning musical explores growing up — and growing old — while navigating a dysfunctional family, first loves, crime schemes and a condition that causes rapid aging.
+This hilarious and uplifting musical explores growing up — and growing old — from the perspective of the 16-year-old new kid in town, navigating a dysfunctional family, first loves, crime schemes and a rare genetic condition that causes rapid aging.

 Where: Academy of Music, 240 S. Broad Street, Philadelphia, PA